Ready to take on new challenges and break into exciting, cutting-edge fields?

 Transform your career by positioning yourself at the forefront of innovation in robotics, fabrication, and design-computation.

-Join our new one-year Master of Science in Design: Robotics and Autonomous Systems (MSD-RAS) program at the University of Pennsylvania Stuart Weitzman School of Design, the most recent addition to the Architecture Department's series of advanced MSD programs.
+Join our one-year Master of Science in Design: Robotics and Autonomous Systems (MSD-RAS) program at the University of Pennsylvania Stuart Weitzman School of Design, and obtain a post-professional STEM degree exploring architectural design through AI and robotic fabrication.

 Program Overview

 Students will gain skills in advanced forms of robotic fabrication, simulation, and artificial intelligence, in order to develop methods for design that harness production or live adaption as a creative opportunity.
-Robotically manufactured architectural prototypes (part or whole) will be developed by students and presented and exhibited at the completion of the course.
+During the program, robotically manufactured architectural prototypes (part or whole) are developed by students and presented and exhibited at the completion of three design courses.

 WHO IS MSD-RAS FOR?